hennasingh/Android-Architecture-Components/Room/Creating_Database.md

 This will include a list of entities and DAO and will allow us to create a new database or to acquire a connection to our db at runtime

+### Benefits of Using Room
+If your app handles non-trivial amounts of data, you can gain a number of benefits by storing at least some of that data locally using Room.
+The most common benefit is to optimize network connectivity, by caching relevant data to ensure users can still browse that content while they are offline.
+Any changes the user makes to content can later be synced to the server, once the device is back online.

+The core Android framework provides built-in support for working with raw SQL data.
+While the built-in APIs are very powerful, they also present a number of development challenges:
+- They are relatively low-level, and require a large amount of development time and effort.
+- Raw SQL queries are not verified at compile-time.
+- You must manually update SQL queries to reflect changes in your data graph.
+This process is unnecessarily time consuming, and error-prone.
+- You write and maintain a lot of boilerplate code to convert between SQL queries and data objects.

+Room is designed to abstract away the underlying database tables and queries, and encourage best-practice development patterns on Android.

+By default, Room doesn't allow you to issue database queries on the main thread to avoid poor UI performance.
+However querying on the main thread is enabled in sometimes for simplicity.

 ## Creating an Entity

 Adding Room dependencies to gradle file